How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 Traveller's Palm, Ravenala madagascariensis

-Ravenala madagascariensis Problems
+Ravenala madagascariensis Problems and Remedies

-Traveller's Palm (Ravenala madagascariensis) growing problems include brown leaf tips and edges, yellow leaves, brown leaves, leaf spots and marks, pests and diseases among others.
+Traveller's Palm (Ravenala madagascariensis) problems include brown leaf tips and edges, yellow leaves, brown leaves, leaf spots and marks, pests and diseases among others.
 Read on for more on these problems and how to fix them.

 Pests